Chartability/POUR-CAF/README.md

 _This heuristic is synthesized from community practices_.

-__Description__: Provided table is not downloadable, filterable, or sortable.
-If a table is provided, it must be easily downloadable or it must contain robust filter and sorting capabilities.
+__Description__: Provided table must at least be downloadable, filterable, or sortable.

 __Cited community practice__: [https://inclusive-components.design/data-tables/](https://inclusive-components.design/data-tables/)

-<details><summary><i>Notes (select to expand)</i></summary><p>This particular community recommendation actually comes from the author's long history and expertise working with people with disabilities who are also data experts.
-In many cases, having a table that is downloadable as a CSV satisfies almost all of their concerns since Excel actually handles making the data more accessible.
-A CSV is a flexible material compared to a chart, meaning that it has more potential to be molded by the user into the experience that suits their needs.</p></details>
+<details><summary><i>Notes (select to expand)</i></summary><p>This particular community recommendation actually comes from the our experience working with people with disabilities who are also data experts.
+In many cases, having a table that is downloadable as a CSV satisfies many concerns since programs like Excel actually handle a lot of needs.
+A CSV is a low-level, flexible material compared to a chart, meaning that it has more potential to be molded by the user into the experience that suits their needs.
+Despite this, it is preferable to make tables that are rendered filterable (ideally with a search feature) and sortable.</p></details>

 <br>